VictorTaelin/Caramel/README.markdown

 # Transmogrifiers

 Transmogrifiers convert Lambda Calculus programs to popular programming languages, allowing Caramel code to be used in almost any environment.
 To invoke a transmogrifier, use `mel your_term.<ext>`, where `<ext>` is the extension of the target language's files.
-This example translates the λ-calculus number `4` to different langauges:
+This example translates the λ-calculus number `4` to different languages:

 ```bash
 $ mel 4.js